-The leave period shall count toward the continuous service at the College measured for promotion and tenure consideration.
+The leave period shall count toward the continuous service at the College measured for promotion and tenure consideration unless a request for tenure clock stoppage has been granted, see Chapter IV.
+Section C for details.
 During the leave, a faculty member may utilize College services, as while on sabbatical, but the College shall assume no financial responsibility for him or her.
 Pension funds shall remain intact; insurance coverage shall terminate at the end of the month when the faculty member ceases to be paid.
 It shall be the faculty member's responsibility to purchase insurance coverage, if needed.
 COBRA continuation coverage is not applicable in cases of general leave of absence.